Sustainability & Environment

 The Nitrates Directive

 This directive aims to protect water quality around the EU.
 Slurry is an important resource for farmers but it can cause environmental damage if spreading guidelines are not followed.
-Slurry cannot be spread on land from 15 October to January 12 / 15th / 31st, depending on where in the country a farm is located.
+Slurry cannot be spread on land from 15 October to January 12 / 15th / 31st, depending on where in the a country a farm is located.
 Slurry must not be spread on land when it is waterlogged, flooded, likely to flood, frozen or if heavy rain is forecasted within 48 hours.

 The Sustainable Use Directive